BDAR

 Excise duty procedures are strictly regulated in the European Union, given that this tax, as a consumption tax, has a fundamental impact on the creation of an internal market without borders.

-Council Directive 2008/118/EC of 16 December 2008 concerning the general arrangements for excise duty is the main document establishing the excise system (i. e. the system of tax warehouses, excise duty suspension arrangement, obligations of taxpayers etc.).
+Council Directive (EU) 2020/262 of 19 December 2019 laying down the general arrangements for excise duty is the main document establishing the excise system (i. e. the system of tax warehouses, excise duty suspension arrangement, obligations of taxpayers etc.).

 Other directives concerning individual groups of excise objects and laying down the structure of taxation and minimum excise duty rates: